OAGi/Score/docs/user_guide/index.rst

       the table at the bottom of the page.
 If there is no desired agency in the list, `add an Agency ID List value <#add-a-brand-new-agency-id-list-value-to-the-agency-id-list-1>`__,
-      click “Update” button at the top right of the page and then the dropdown list will contain this added Agency ID List value.
+      click "Update" button at the top right of the page and then the dropdown list will contain this added Agency ID List value.
 Note that if the value is set to unused, it will not show up for selection. *Agency ID* is optional.